 Winemaker’s Tasting Notes

 Very aromatic, with notes of spice, dark berries and plum.
 Tightly wound and rich.
 Firm and structured with moderate weight in the mouth.
 Tasting beautiful right now, but will reward short to moderate term cellaring with even greater rewards.

 Blend: 80% Syrah & 20% Grenache

 Production: 96 twelve-bottle cases 750 ml; 5 six-bottle cases 1500 ml

 “ipso facto” is defined by Black’s Law Dictionary as “a Latin phrase that means by the act itself or by the mere fact.”

-The grapes for the 2014 “ipso facto” Viognier were picked on a cool night early during harvest.
+2016 was yet another year of signigicant drought along California’s Central Coast.
+The grapes for the 2016 “ipso facto” Viognier were picked on a cool nights and early mornings early during harvest.